I have a problem!

 In the book of Deuteronomy, God prompts us nine times not to forget Him.

-How is it that we remember less important things so easily, but forget about the one thing that makes human existence such a blessing – remembering God in everything?
+How is it that we remember less important things so easily, but forget about the one thing that makes human existence such a blessing.

-Is forgetting God a work of our adversary?
+Is forgetting about God a work of our adversary?

 If I were the devil, I would do whatever I could to make you forget about God.